OBF Parenting Pledge

-2. I pledge to show love for my child as often as possible with healthy communication.
-Children typically measure how much their parents love them by how much contact they have with that parent.
+I pledge to show love for my child as often as possible with healthy communication.
+Children typically measure how much their parents love them by how many contacts they have with that parent.
 Sometimes a simple text message, FaceTime session, or interactive play via a cellphone game can keep a parent connected to their child when unable to visit.

-5. I pledge to foster a healthy relationship with my child's relatives (my co-parent's family).
-Invite and welcome others into your child's life who will love, support, and encourage them; Children need the love and support of grandparents, aunts, uncles and cousins.
-The co-parent's family needs to feel that they can love the child and incorporate them into their family.
-An extended family network can increase your child's support system and their odds of success in life.
+I pledge to foster a healthy relationship with my child's relatives (my co-parent's family).
+Invite and welcome others into your child's life who will love, support, and encourage them; Children need the love and support of grandparents, aunts, uncles, and cousins.
+Co-parent's family needs to feel that they can love the child and incorporate them into their family.
+An extended family network can increase your child's support system and its odds of success in life.
 Recognize that their support system may help you as well.

-15. I pledge to recognize and use "free time for myself."
+I pledge to recognize and use "free time for myself.
 Learn to relish the time that you are alone when your child is with your co-parent or your co-parent's family.
 You can use this time to start a new hobby, enjoy time with friends or simply relax!